HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 However, this hasn't stopped some misuse of the `preload` hint, since in one instance we discovered a page dynamically adding the hint and causing an infinite loop that created over 20k new preloads.

+{# TODO(editors): Are emojis okay?
+And should there be punctuation? #}
 {{ figure_markup(
-  caption="The most preload hints per page 🤯", content="20,931",
+  caption="The most preload hints on a single page 🤯", content="20,931", classes="big-number",
-  classes="big-number",
   sheets_gid="175042082",